ManageIQ/guides/ui/textual_summary.md

 ![Textual Summary Example](../images/textual-summary.png)

-Textual summaries consists of groups of related information and each group consists of properties.
+Textual summaries consist of groups of related information and each group consist of properties.

 Definitions of these can be found in modules named according to scheme `XxxHelper::TextualSummary` in `app/helpers/*_helper/textual_summary.rb`.